-Both the RSC and IRRF to monitor, manage and report the credit risks within the Company.
-The RSC meets each month and the IRRF meets at least quarterly.
+Both the RSC and DRRF monitor, manage and report the credit risks within the Company.
+The RSC meets quarterly (with a minimum of three meetings a year) and on a monthly basis during reinsurance tenders.
+The DRRF meets at least quarterly.
 The committees adhere to their terms of reference with respect to their membership, chair, the frequency of meetings, and record keeping.
 Reviews of the terms of reference take place on at least an annual basis.

 For reinsurance exposure, AIG Life monitors the Solvency II CQS of each reinsurer and compares the exposure, expressed as a percentage of total exposure, to internal limits in order to control the concentration risk.
-In addition, the Risk Appetite includes an assessment of the impact of the default of AIG Life's largest reinsurance counterparty and this is monitored guarterly by the BARC.
+In addition, the Risk Appetite includes an assessment of the impact of the default of AIG Life's largest reinsurance counterparty and this is monitored quarterly by the BARC.

-Intermediary default credit risk is monitored at the IRRF where various key risk indicators are monitored and reported, together with an update on specific actions being taken with the respective firms that are of concern.
+Intermediary default credit risk is monitored at the DRRF where various key risk indicators are monitored and reported, together with an update on specific actions being taken with the respective firms that are of concern.
 Updates are also provided regarding those firms that have had agencies cancelled due to credit risk concerns or where debts have occurred and credit control activity is being progressed.